-Gigi Chawla, MD, senior medical director of primary care for Children’s Hospitals and Clinics of Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to demonstrate the life-saving technique of cardiopulmonary resuscitation (CPR).
+Gigi Chawla, MD, senior medical director of primary care for Children’s Minnesota, joined WCCO Mid-Morning hosts Kylie Bearse and Jason DeRusha to demonstrate the life-saving technique of cardiopulmonary resuscitation (CPR).

 Important things to remember for CPR:

 - Chest compression is crucial to help blood flow.

 - Technique is slightly different for adults, children and infants.
 When giving breaths to an infant, the rescuer’s mouth must cover the infant’s mouth and nose.

 - When attempting CPR on an infant, the recommendation for finger placement on the chest is the length of the sternum.
 Push straight down, hard and fast.

 - Push 30 times at a beat of 100-120 beats per minute to the beat of Bee Gees’ “Stayin’ Alive.”

 - Give two breaths and watch for the chest to rise.
 Remember to allow the chest to fully recoil.